RJ-0605/rodney-syself-devops/custom-sql-chart/DB Details Guide.md

-Database Choice and Implementation Details excerpts taken form the original kubernetes website Documentation see [link](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/)
+Database Choice and Helm Chart Details excerpts taken form the original kubernetes website Documentation see [link](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/)

 This defines a **StatefulSet** that i used for deploying a MySQL database cluster in Kubernetes.
 Here's a brief explanation of its key components: